Wazuh central components

 0.0.0.0

-with your Wazuh indexer node IP address or hostname.
-You can find this value in the Filebeat config file/etc/filebeat/filebeat.yml
+with the IP address or hostname of your Wazuh indexer node.
+You can find this value in the Filebeat configuration file at/etc/filebeat/filebeat.yml

-.If you have a Wazuh indexer cluster, add a
+.If using a Wazuh indexer cluster, add a

 <host>